wacncontent/CustomizeTool/addCommentOutput/articles/search/search-faceted-navigation.md

   ![][4]

 A facet query parameter is set to a field and depending on the data type, can be further parameterized by comma-delimited list that includes `count:<integer>`, `sort:<>`, `intervals:<integer>`, and  `values:<list>`.
 A values list is supported for numeric data when setting up ranges.
-See [Search Documents (Azure Search API)](http://msdn.microsoft.com/library/azure/dn798927.aspx) for usage details.
+See [Search Documents (Azure Search <!-- deleted by customization API)](http://msdn.microsoft.com/zh-cn/library/azure/dn798927.aspx) --><!-- keep by customization: begin --> API)](http://msdn.microsoft.com/library/azure/dn798927.aspx) <!-- keep by customization: end --> for usage details.

 Along with facets, the request formulated by your application should also build filters to narrow down the set of candidate documents based on a facet value selection.
 For a bike store, faceted navigation provides clues to questions like "What colors, manufacturers, and types of bikes are available", while filtering answers questions like "Which exact bikes are red, mountain bikes, in this price range".

-When a user clicks "Red" to indicate that only Red products should be shown, the next query the application sends would include `$filter=Color eq ‘Red’`.
+When a user clicks "Red" to indicate that only Red products should be shown, the next query the application sends would include `$filter=Color eq <!-- deleted by customization 'Red'` --><!-- keep by customization: begin --> ‘Red’` <!-- keep by customization: end -->.

 ## Best practices for faceted navigation

 The following list summarizes a few best practices.

 - **Precision**<br/>
 Use filters.
-If you rely on just search expressions alone, stemming could cause a document to be returned that doesn’t have the precise facet value in any of its fields.
+If you rely on just search expressions alone, stemming could cause a document to be returned that <!-- deleted by customization doesn't --><!-- keep by customization: begin --> doesn’t <!-- keep by customization: end --> have the precise facet value in any of its fields.

 - **Target fields**<br/>
 In faceted drill down, you typically want to only include documents that have the facet value in a specific (faceted) field, not anywhere across all searchable fields.
 Adding a filter reinforces the target field by directing the service to search only in the faceted field for a matching value.